vikaasgarg/documentation/README.md

 # documentation
-to learn how to properly write documentation.
+## learn how to properly write documentation.

-okay great experience
-okay
-thanks
-welcome

-Starting python project, will develop a game bomberman.
+## Starting python project to develop a game called bomberman.